 • Refusing to identify themselves

-Detailed documentation can significantly strengthen a substitute service request.
+Detailed documentation can greatly strengthen a substitute service request.

 Can Service Be Posted on the Door?